rlagudtn/rlagudtn/README.md

 ### Hi there👋 I'm backend developer using spring framework.
-### Although now I'm novice, but later I want to be software engineer.🤔
+### Although now I'm novice, but later I want to be software engineer :)

 ## Tech Stack